symphoniesboreales/symphoniesboreales/content/en/understanding-symphonies.md

 </div>
 </div>

-In this track, we can hear that all the individual melodies start in the first few seconds have mostly high notes.
+In these tracks, we can hear that all the individual melodies start in the first few seconds have mostly high notes.
 This shows that all the trees appeared around the same time and take advantage of the lack of competition to grow as fast as possible.
 It is thus an even-aged forest.